Ruehrstaat-Development-Team/Documentation/api/README.md

 ```

 #### DELETE Request + Response
-Used to delete a carrier from the database.
+Used to delete a carrier from the database.<br>
 **Required-Parameters:**<br>
 `id`=`<carrierID>` (example: `6695835845`)<br>